katelincunningham/epi-age-mqtl-dissertation/README.md

 ## Script Usage

-The `DNAm_array_data_alaysis` folder conatins scripts used to investiagte the pan-tissue effect of cg10501210 DNA methylation.
+The `DNAm_array_data_analysis` folder contains scripts used to investigate the pan-tissue effect of cg10501210 DNA methylation.

-The `Age_DNAm_analysis_LRS` folder included scripts used to evaluate effect of age on cg10501210 DNA methylation in ONT LRS data.
+The `Age_DNAm_analysis_LRS` folder includes scripts used to evaluate the effect of age on cg10501210 DNA methylation in ONT LRS data.

-The `methyl_AGT_plot.sh` script along with the required R scripts `00_Rlibs.R` , `01_Combine_bed.R` , `02_Combine_Data.R` and `03__LRS_plots.R` can be used to visualise the genotypic effect of an mQTL on DNA methylation at a CpG site.
+The `methyl_AGT_plot.sh` script along with the required R scripts `00_Rlibs.R`, `01_Combine_bed.R`, `02_Combine_Data.R` and `03__LRS_plots.R` can be used to visualise the genotypic effect of an mQTL on DNA methylation at a CpG site.

-It requres:
+It requires:
 * BAM and phased VCF files
 * BED file of CpG location
 * Chromosome location of mQTL